-Brachymetatarsia (also sometimes known as congenital short metatarsus4) is a rare condition that develops from early closure of the growth plate.
+Brachymetatarsia (a.k.a. congenital short metatarsus) is a rare condition that develops from early closure of the growth plate.

 Females are almost exclusively affected 1.

-It typically involves the 4th ray or, less frequently, more than one metatarsal bone.
-Supernumerous sesamoids at the MTP joints are most common in the 5th ray and least common in the 4th ray.
-The incidence in the 1st IP joint is 2%2.
+It typically involves the fourth ray or, less frequently, more than one metatarsal bone.
+Supernumerous sesamoids at the metatarsophalangeal joints are most common in the fifth ray and least common in the fourth ray.
+The incidence in the first interphalangeal joint is 2% 2.

-Brachymetatarsia can related to several genetic conditions and syndromes which include.
+Brachymetatarsia can be related to several genetic conditions and syndromes:

 - aneuploidic anomalies

 - non-aneuoploidic anomalies